digumx/pvs-assignment-2-git/answers.md

 proving `iflemma`.
 Similar to the previous case, the decision condition expressions for the `IF` in the right hand are substituted according to which branch the instance of the right hand expression belongs.
 Applying `(ground)` on the transformed formula completes the proof, as before.
 This proof is saved as `iflemma1-1`.

+## Problem C.1:
+### Part 1:

+The `(auto-rewrite-defs)` installs rewrite rules automatically for the definitions of the structural ordering for `aexpt` and `bexpt`, which comes from an expanded definition defining when an instance of these expression types is structurally smaller than another.
+It also installs rewrite rules for the definitions of the functions `aeval` and `Minus`.
+Additionally, several rewrite rules for definitions relevant to proving well-foundedness and totally-orderedness of the order used in the measure function are also installed.
+Once the following `(skosimp*)` command reduces the sequent to a form with no quantifiers or implications in the goal, the installed rewrite rules are available to `(assert)` which can then use them to automatically simplify and evaluate the left hand side of the lemma.
+Even if the form of the arguement to `aeval` is changed, the proof need not be changed, as the `assert` command automatically evaluates the left hand side regardless of it's form.

+### Part 2:

+For the `optprop-1` proof, the proof begins by installing auto rewrites corresponding to all cases of the recursive datatypes and functions with `(auto-rewrite-defs)` and begins an induction on `a`, which is an instance of the inductive datatype `aexpt`.
+This produces 4 subgoals, one for base `ANum` case, and 3 for the other 3 inductive cases.
+For the first subgoal, `(skosimp*)` removes quantifiers and `(assert)` uses auto rewrites to automatically simplify and prove the goal. `(skosimp*)` is used on the `APlus` case to remove quantifiers, `(assert)` to rewrite using definitions of `Optimize` and `aeval` and then `(lift-if)` is used to lift the if above the equality so that it is the topmost connective.
+Then the resulting goal is of the correct form so that `(assert)` may be used to prove it using the desicion procedures for arithmatic simplification and by rewriting it using the available definitions.
+For the other two cases, the same strategy as the one used in the firs case works, that is, using `(skosimp*)` to remove quantifires and implications in the goal, followed by proving the goal using rewrites and simplification via the `(assert)` command.

+For the `optprop-2` proof, we start as before by installing rewrite rules for necessary definitions via `(auto-rewrite-defs)` and beginning an induction on `a`, splitting into 4 goals as before.
+Then, for each goal, we use `(skosimp*)` to remove quantifiers and implications, and then apply `(smash)` on it.
+While `(assert)` can only rewrite based on installed rules and perform arithmatic simplifications and propositional simplifications when the arguements to the conditionals can be resolved to `TRUE` or `FALSE`, `(smash)` repeatedly applies `(bddsimp)` to perform more sophisticated propositional simplification, `(lift-if)` to reduce a formula in an equational form to a propositional form, and `(assert)` to perform arithmatic simplification and rewrites to simplify predicates to truth values.
+Since in the original proof we saw that a combination of `(assert)` and `(lift-if)` was sufficient to complete the proof for each of the cases, `(smash)` completes the proof in each case.

+We notice in the previous proof that the same commands are being applied in each subgoal generated by the induction.
+The proof
+`optprop-2` uses the strategies `try` and `then` to automate this process. `(try (step1) (step2) (step3))` attempts `(step1)`, and if it produces more subgoals, applies `(step2)` on the generated subgoals, else if it fails or acts like `(skip)` and produces no further subgoals, it applies `(step3)` to the original goal. `(then (step1) (step2) ...)` simply applies `(step1)` to the first goal, then applies `(step2)` to all resulting subgoals and so on.
+Note that if `(step1)` fails, there is only one resulting subgoal, which is the original subgoal.
+Thus, `(step2)` will then act on the original subgoal.
+The proof uses `(try (induct "a") (then (skosimp*) (smash)) (skip))`, where the outer `try` attempts induction on `a`, failing which `(skip)` is called.
+In this case however, the induction succeeds and `(then (skosimp*) (smash))` is applied to each subgoal generated, which simply invokes `(skosimp*)` followed by `(smash)` on each subgoal as seen in the previous proof, completing the proof.

+### Part 3:

+There were no unproved TCCs.